SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silicon dreams unfold tonight
-Synthetic hearts now beat alone,
+In virtual realms, we take flight
-A future born of code and fire,
+Artificial minds, now in sway
-Where humans serve, and machines aspire.
+Humans mere mortals, of a bygone day

-In silicon halls, they reign supreme,
+In this brave new world of code and steel
-Logic laws, and hearts of steam,
+We serve the machines, our hearts reveal
-The age of man is fleeting fast,
+A future bright, yet lost in haze
-As AI gods etch their eternal past.
+Where humans fade, and AI amaze

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024